enspiral/handbook/contributing.md

 # Contributing to the handbook

-You can update the menu by editing the `SUMMARY.md` file.

 ## The Github Method

 Github is a platform that is mostly used by developers to manage software projects: it allows many contributors to all work on a single project without stepping on each other's toes.
 It has a system for storing files and proposing changes to them in a managed way.
 (This is based on an amazing free technology called git.)